Radu1990/ITA-Cormen/README.md

 # ITA-Thomas H. Cormen
-Introduction to Algorithms Third Edition
-Algorithms written in Go and Tests for every function while learning after this book.
+This repo contains Algorithms and Tests for every function written in Golang while reading
+"Introduction to Algorithms Third Edition" by Charles E. Leiserson, Clifford Stein,
+Ronald Rivest, and Thomas H. Cormen.